 A list of Start Dates on which new students may start classes will be found at the end of the college catalog.
+Start dates vary due to holidays review dates prior to enrolling.

 GENERAL INFORMATION

 EMPLOYMENT ASSISTANCE SERVICES (Placement)

 The School provides placement assistance to all of our graduates who qualify to work in this country.
 Although we cannot make job promises or guarantees, the graduate will be given assistance in writing a resume and preparing for and setting up job interviews.
 Our Placement Office maintains contact with a variety of companies.
 Job openings are posted and the Placement Advisor will assist you in applying for jobs in your field.
 You should contact the Placement Office at least a month before your graduation to begin the placement assistance process.